 Tooth Decay Leads to Cavities

 Tooth decay affects billions of people worldwide and is one of the most common health issues seen in modern healthcare.
-Cavities are permanent damage to the tissue of a tooth and are the direct result of untreated tooth decay.
+Cavities are permanent damage to the tissue of a tooth and are the direct result of untreated tooth decay or attrition.
 A dental cavity can form along any surface of the tooth where plaque is able to attach.
 Tooth decay can affect anyone, but it is more common to see in individuals who: don’t visit the dentist regularly, consume a lot of sugary foods, or have bad oral hygiene habits.

 - Brushing your teeth at least twice a day.

 - Utilizing fluoride based toothpaste to strengthen the enamel layer of teeth.

 - Limiting the consumption of sugary foods.
 Sugar can stimulate the production of enamel decaying acid from any plaque on your teeth.

 - Visiting your dentist regularly for X-Rays and routine cleanings that can discover cavities hidden between your teeth.

 - Stained teeth discoloration.
 Any surface of a tooth that is abnormally black, white, or brown could be a sign of a cavity in a tooth.